SDBC Pickleball

 What Is Pickleball?

 Pickleball is a paddle sport that combines elements of badminton, tennis, and ping-pong.
 Played on a court with a 36" high net, games at SDBC are played as doubles (two people per side).
-Each player uses a solid paddle, made of wood or composite materials, to score points by successfully hitting a plastic ball (commonly known as a whiffle-ball) over the net, without it being successfully returned by their opponents.
+Each player uses a solid paddle, made of wood or composite materials.
+To score points, you successfully hit a plastic ball (commonly known as a whiffle-ball) over the net, without it being successfully returned by their opponents.

 Who Can Attend?

 Our pickleball sessions are open to all adults interested in having fun and improving their fitness.
-Players are asked to attend a maximum of two sessions per week, to give players as much playing time as possible.
-Exceptions would be for experienced players designated to help coach or assist with skill development.
+Players are asked to only attend a maximum of two playing sessions per week, to give playing time to as many players as possible.
+Exceptions would be for session hosts and experienced players designated to assist with skill development.
 Please see check-in procedures below.

 Player Levels